Skip to main content

 • the injured area is swollen or bruised

-• you cannot put weight on the injury or use it normally
+• you cannot put weight on the injury or use it as you normally would

-• you have muscle spasms or cramping, where your muscles painfully tighten on their own
+• you have muscle spasms or cramping - where your muscles painfully tighten on their own (involuntarily)

 Sprain

 A sprain is a torn or twisted ligament.
-A ligament is tissue that connects the joints.
+A ligament is tissue that connects your joints.

 Sprains are most common in your wrists, ankles, thumbs and knees.